 - Alternatively, locate the Size group within the Format Movie tab.
 Then, enter the required Height and Width values in digits, as shown highlighted in red within Figure 4, below.

 Figure 4: Height and Width values entered within the Size group

-To learn more about advanced options to resize the selected movie clip, follow instructions within our Resizing Shapes tutorial.
+To learn more about advanced options to resize the selected movie clip, follow the instructions within our Resizing Shapes tutorial.

 You can rotate a selected movie in any of the two ways mentioned below:

 - Click and drag the green rotation handle, as shown highlighted in red within Figure 2, above.
 Towards right or left, as required.
 Additionally, you can press the Shift key and drag the rotation handle to rotate in increments of 15 degrees.

 - Locate the Arrange group within the Format Movie tab.
 Then, click the Rotate button to bring up the drop-down gallery, as shown in Figure 5, below.
 Choose any of the two to rotate left or right, as shown highlighted in red within Figure 5, below.

 To explore more advanced options to rotate selected movie, right-click the movie and, choose the Format Movie option in the resultant contextual menu, as shown in Figure 6, below.

 Figure 6: Format Movie option

 This summons the Format Movie dialog box.
 Make sure that the Size option is selected in the sidebar, as shown in Figure 7, below.